cjacker/opensource-toolchain-padauk/README.md

 ## Arduino pdkprogsheild

-One is Arduino uno + [Arduino pdkprogsheild](https://github.com/jjflash65/Padauk-pfs154) (made by yourself) + PFS154 + SOP16 adatper. the cons is this solution only support programming PFS154, the pros is it very easy to solder for beginners.
+One programming solution is Arduino uno + [Arduino pdkprogsheild](https://github.com/jjflash65/Padauk-pfs154) (made by yourself) + PFS154 + SOP16 adatper. the cons is this solution only support programming PFS154, the pros is it's very easy to solder at home for beginners.

 <img src="./pdkprogsheild/pics/pdkprogshield-r2.jpg" width="40%" />